gramster/gramster.github.io/content/post/siriusly.md

 ![The gateway to purgatory](/img/sirius-play.jpg)

-In stead of playing, this took me to a page where I was asked to create an account, with my email address and a password.
+Instead of playing, this took me to a page where I was asked to create an account, with my email address and a password.
 Fine, I'm probably going to have to do that anyway to subscribe, so I went ahead, and I ended up with the channel playing.
 So far so good.

 I then decided I wanted to do the subscribing.
 Clicking on that (or, it turns out, going through any number of other ways into trying to subscribe